Ssekyene/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 7. Returns the nth node of a `listint_t` linked list.

 8. Returns the sum of all the data (n) of a `listint_t` linked list.

+9. Inserts a new node at a given position.